-- 28. Whilst there is no legal obligation to provide references the Council's Policy is to provide references using the agreed reference template (Page 14).
-Do not respond using any other template or format. - 29.
-Only a Line Manager or HR / Recruitment Advisor should respond to a reference request. - 30.
-The reference provider has a duty of care to the employee/ex-employee and to the prospective employer and must ensure that the reference is accurate and factual.
-Personal opinions should not be expressed. - 31.
-Reference requests received from external organisations should be referred to your Recruitment/HR Advisor in the first instance.
-Please ensure that the person or organisation requesting the reference has a legitimate need to seek a reference. - 32.
-Follow the reference template and ensure that you provide only the information allowed for and which can be supported by facts that are known to the employee/ex-employee.
-Do not provide any additional information. - 33.
-All reference requests seeking an assessment of suitability to work in regulated activity or with vulnerable adults/children must be forwarded to your Recruitment/HR Advisor. - 34.
-Never include information about criminal convictions (spent or unspent) that have been revealed to you via a DBS check or directly from the employee/exemployee.
-It is the new employer's responsibility to seek this information directly from the applicant or via the Disclosure and Barring Service if the job requires it. - 35.
+- 27. Whilst there is no legal obligation to provide references the Council's Policy is to provide references using the agreed reference template (Page 14).
+Other Formats can be used but the content of the template must be adhered to. - 28.
+Only a Line Manager or HR/ Recruitment Advisor should respond to a reference request. - 29.
+The reference provider has a duty of care to the employee/formeremployee and to the prospective employer and must ensure that the reference is accurate and factual.
+Personal opinions should not be expressed. - 30.
+Reference requests received from external organisations should be referred to the Recruitment team in the first instance (CERecruitment@carmarthenshire.gov.uk).
+Please ensure that the person or organisation requesting the reference has a legitimate need to seek a reference. - 31.
+If you do respond to a reference request direct, please ensure that you check with your HRA to determine whether there is anything that needs to be declared.
+Ensure that you follow the reference template and that you provide only the information allowed for and which can be supported by facts that are known to the employee/former employee.
+Do not provide any additional information.

+- All reference requests seeking an assessment of suitability to work in regulated activity or with vulnerable adults/children must be forwarded to the Recruitment (CERecruitment@carmarthenshire.gov.uk) - 33.
+Never include information about criminal convictions (spent or unspent) that have been revealed to you via a DBS check or directly from the employee/former employee.
+It is the new employer's responsibility to seek this information directly from the applicant or via the Disclosure and Barring Service if the job requires it. - 34.
 Always address the reference to the named referee to ensure that it is seen only by that person.